 It’s a good idea to run through the following checklist before you start on our troubleshooting tips.

-- Update the app and/or your Fitbit firmware to the latest versions available.
+- Update the app and/or Fitbit firmware to the latest available versions.

 - Check that your timezone is correct on your paired phone and inside the Fitbit app in your account profile’s personal settings.